-You may not be planning on coming back anytime soon, so there’s no point leaving behind an empty house, the funds you could secure through selling will help you get comfortable in your new country.
-However, there’s enough things to worry without the sale of your home being added to your to-do list, so we’re going to talk you through all the things you need to know to sell your home when moving abroad.
+You may not be planning on coming back anytime soon, so there’s no point leaving behind an empty house; the funds you could secure through selling will help you get comfortable in your new country.
+However, there are enough things to worry without the sale of your home being added to your to-do list, so we’re going to talk you through all the things you need to know to sell your home when moving abroad.

 Do I have to pay Capital Gains Tax?

 In one of our earlier blogs we covered the Capital Gains Tax and what it means for prospective sellers, but what does it mean for those who are wanting to move abroad?

 Typically when you’re selling your home, you won’t have to pay Capital Gains Tax providing you can meet the government’s criteria:

 The property has been your main home for the time you owned it

 It was only used by your family and no more than one lodger throughout the time you owned it

 The total area of land doesn’t exceed 5,000 square meters (roughly the size of a football pitch).

 Providing you meet this criteria, you will not be eligible to pay CPT, which means more money towards your next adventure.
 However if, for example, this property was not your main home and you had used it to generate a profit, you would be liable to pay the tax.

 The tax is calculated based on the profit you make from the asset, in this case, your property.
 Even then there is a tax-free allowance of up to £11,700 and everything over that is either charged at 18 or 28 percent depending on the amount earned (figures relevant to the 2018/19 financial year).